2.7 Compound File User-Defined Data Sectors

 Figure 15: Example of a user-defined data sector chain

-In the example above with sector #0 through sector #8 shown, a user-defined data sector chain starts at sector #7, continues to sector #1, continues to sector #3, and ends with sector #5.
+In the preceding example with sector #0 through sector #8 shown, a user-defined data sector chain starts at sector #7, continues to sector #1, continues to sector #3, and ends with sector #5.
 The next sector location for sector #5 points to ENDOFCHAIN (0xFFFFFFFE).

-To hold all of the user-defined data, the length of the user-defined data sector chain MUST be greater than or equal to the stream size specified in the stream object's directory entry.
+To hold all of the user-defined data, the length of the user-defined data sector chain MUST be greater than or equal to the stream size that is specified in the stream object's directory entry.
 The unused portion of the last sector of a stream object's user-defined data SHOULD be filled with zeroes to avoid leaking unintended information.